 Many people and organizations supported Jim early on in his STEM education, and he strives to continue this tradition and help other young people begin their STEM journey.

-Dan Nicholson was appointed General Motors Vice President Global Propulsion Systems in December 2014.
+Dan Nicholson was appointed General Motors Vice President Global Propulsion Systems in December 2014 and became Vice President of Electrification, Controls, Software & Electronics in 2019.
 Prior to that, Dan was the Executive Director for Global Powertrain Embedded Controls at GM.
 In that role Dan ran the day-to-day operations of the global engineering team responsible for all powertrain controllers and software as well all powertrain calibration.

 Nicholson began his career with General Motors as a co-op student at Buick Motor Division in 1982.
 He has an extensive background in Product Engineering and subsequently progressed through a series of leadership positions including engineering group manager, director of controller integration, director of engine calibration, chief engineer for V8 engines, managing director of GM Powertrain-Germany GmbH where he led all powertrain operations for the country unit, and Vice President of Global Quality.